GEORGIA – Ajaria (Batumi)

 Ali and Nino.
 Sitting right at the corner of the port and the open sea next to a large ferris wheel, this is a wonderful 8m tall sculpture of a man and woman composed of discs of stainless steel conforming to body parts.
 Called “Moving Love”, the two figures each rotate slowly and individually approaching each other and merging into a single entity without touching.
 It is about love from the novel by Kuran Sard between an aristocrat from Azerbaijan Ali and a Georgian princess Nino.

-It dates from 2010 and is by two Georgian sculptors.Related image
+It dates from 2010 and is by two Georgian sculptors.

-Alphabetic Tower.
+.
 In the “Modern Architecture Buildings” series, this 140m tall structure has 8 steel tubes supporting a geodesic globe.
 A central column has an elevator and stairs.
-Wrapped around the main tubes is a spiraling band of mesh with several letters from the Georgian alphabet.
+Wrapped around the main tubes is a spiralling band of mesh with several letters from the Georgian alphabet.
 The tower symbolizes the uniqueness of the Georgian alphabet and people.
 The structure combines the design of DNA, in its familiar double helix pattern.
 Two helix bands rise up the tower holding 33 letters of the Georgian alphabet, each 4 meters tall and made of aluminum.

 Image result for Alphabet Tower. batumiImage result for Alphabet Tower. batumi

 I took the elevator up to the globe getting off at the first level.
-On the second level is a conference room and bar, on the third is a revolving restaurant and on the top, a lovely bar.
+On the second level is a conference room and bar, on the third, is a revolving restaurant and on the top, a lovely bar.
 GEL10

 Sea Slippers on Eggs.
-In the NM “Bizzarium” series, this odd art installation is the work of 39 year old French sculptor and actress Lilll Fantozzi.
-Originally a miniature version of a pair of Keds on eggs, it is a symbol of the dangerous road for which Georgia has traveled in its reconstruction, but also represents a “dangerous life” like walking on such fragile things as eggs that may collapse any time.
+In the NM “Bizzarium” series, this odd art installation is the work of 39-year-old French sculptor and actress Lilll Fantozzi.
+Originally a miniature version of a pair of Keds on eggs, it is a symbol of the dangerous road for which Georgia has travelled in its reconstruction, but also represents a “dangerous life” like walking on such fragile things as eggs that may collapse any time.
 When The Georgian government decided to install it, the Keds shoes were changed to sea slippers, typical of a seaside city.
 The citizens disapproved of the installation in front of the Radisson Ritz Hotel.

 That is what it says in Google.
 But it is about 6½kms from the lobby of the Radisson Hotel in a park and can’t be seen from the road.
 In fact I was 10m from it and couldn’t see it.
 I spent at least an hour looking for this and must have asked for directions at least 10 times.
 Few people in Butami have heard of it.